sybila/boolean-network-sketches/README.md

 Everything is open-source and available with the permissive MIT License.

-To visualize and modify the BN models (aeon files) included in this repository, you can use the online interface of our tool [AEON](https://biodivine.fi.muni.cz/aeon).
+To visualize and modify the partially specified BN models (aeon files) included in this repository, you can use the online interface of our tool [AEON](https://biodivine.fi.muni.cz/aeon).
 This tool can also be used to further analyse the attractors of Boolean network models.

 ## Tests